 Recommendations for Strengthening SNAP

-- Raise the maximum SNAP benefit level by 15 percent for the duration of the economic downturn.
+- Raise the maximum SNAP benefit level by 15 percent per participant for the duration of the economic downturn.

-- Remove the 3-month time limit on SNAP benefits for unemployed adults who are not raising minor children for the duration of the economic downturn.
+- Remove the 3-month time limit on SNAP benefits for unemployed adults who are not raising children under the age of 18 for the duration of the economic downturn.

 - Stop implementation of new regulatory changes that would decrease SNAP benefits or take SNAP benefits away from 4 million people.